Soccer-Acerbi cleared of racist remark charge due to lack of evidence | Sports-Games

 Soccer-Acerbi cleared of racist remark charge due to lack of evidence

+Inter Milan defender Francesco Acerbi has been cleared of a charge of racially insulting Napoli's Juan Jesus in a Serie A game, an Italian football league judge ruled on Tuesday.
+Judge Gerardo Mastrandrea said in the ruling seen by Reuters that an investigation had failed to reach "the minimum level of reasonable certainty as to the discriminatory content of the offence", and Acerbi was not sanctioned in any way.

-Inter Milan defender Francesco Acerbi was cleared of a charge of racially insulting Napoli's Juan Jesus in a Serie A game, in a ruling handed down on Tuesday by an Italian football league judge.
+Inter Milan defender Francesco Acerbi has been cleared of a charge of racially insulting Napoli's Juan Jesus in a Serie A game, an Italian football league judge ruled on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)